1987 Ford Capri 280 ‘Brooklands’ review: Retro Road Test

 Ford Capri 280 RRT

 The Ford Capri 280 was destined to be the Capri 500, until Ford bosses had a change of heart.
-A run of 500 cars was planned, with the comapny even going so far as to create ‘Capri 500’ decals.
+A run of 500 cars was planned, with the company even going so far as to create ‘Capri 500’ decals.

 When Ford realised it had 1,038 bodyshells left, however, it decided to build 1,038 Capri 280s.
 The very last car built remains part of Ford UK’s heritage collection.